apratim-mishra/apratim-mishra.github.io/_portfolio/portfolio-1.md

 ## Publications and Presentations

-This work was presented at internal research symposiums at AstraZeneca and contributed to ongoing research in the field of computational biology and drug discovery.
+This work was presented at internal research conference at AstraZeneca and contributed to ongoing research in the field of computational biology and drug discovery.